-- such incidents are often part of more complex interactions which may take place in school for example, an argument about friendship may lead to a prejudiced based incident or a hate crime - teachers may need to deal with prejudiced or hostile comments made by parents or other adults as well as by pupils - · incidents may involve group as well as individual behaviour - prejudice based incidents and hate crimes are not always explicit for example, a pupil may be called 'smelly' and behind such insults may lie a hate element
+- such incidents are often part of more complex interactions which may take place in school for example, an argument about friendship may lead to a prejudiced based incident or a hate crime - teachers may need to deal with prejudiced or hostile comments made by parents or other adults as well as by pupils - incidents may involve group as well as individual behaviour - prejudice based incidents, hate incidents and hate crimes are not always explicit for example, a pupil may be called 'smelly' and behind such insults may lie a hate element - prejudiced behaviour can occur without any one belonging to the targeted characteristic being present for example, telling disability jokes - acts or expressions may include negative body language for example, the refusal to sit next to, or work with a gay pupil - harassment is not based on whether or not the perpetrator intended to harass, or understands the prejudiced content of what s/he has done, but rather the effects of the incident.

-- prejudiced behaviour can occur without any one belonging to the targeted characteristic being present for example, telling disability jokes - acts or expressions may include negative body language for example, the refusal to sit next to, or work with a gay pupil - harassment is not based on whether or not the perpetrator intended to harass, or understands the prejudiced content of what s/he has done, but rather the effects of the incident.
+6. DEALING WITH PERPETRATORS

-6. DEALING WITH PERPETRATORS INCIDENTS INVOLVING PUPILS
+INCIDENTS INVOLVING PUPILS

 - 6.1.
 Schools may feel it appropriate to develop a checklist as part of their policy to ensure internal consistency in the use of sanctions in relation to incidents involving pupils.
 It is recognised that staff members will use their professional judgement in dealing with specific incidents, but individual practice should be based on school policy. - 6.2.
 Responses may include sanctions, withdrawal of privileges, counselling and the involvement of other professionals, e.g. police, Community Safety Partnership leads, Community Cohesion workers or Education and Skills Advisers.
+Appropriate support by these agencies will be considered along with potential intervention.
 A list of sources of support and advice, both general and specific, is provided in Section 12.
 Guidance on conducting a structured conversation with pupils and/or parents is available in Appendix 2. - 6.3.
 The following table provides some ideas for appropriate actions that could be taken in response to different types of incidents.

-Type of incidents Suggested actions Possible Hate Crime? (a) Physical assault Report to the class/subject teacher, Head of Year or Headteacher as appropriate Record on the Prejudiced Based Incident Reporting Form Provide a full report to the named person/Headteacher Inform parents/carers Take necessary action to prevent recurrence Yes (b) Derogatory name calling Never ignore any derogatory name calling, insults and prejudiced forms of verbal abuse in school or online Explain fully to the perpetrator that verbal prejudice abuse will not be accepted Refer offenders to the named person/Headteacher Yes
+Type of incidents Required actions Note: Parents/carers of both the victim(s) and perpetrator(s) must be informed in all cases and appropriate follow-up support for both parties should be instigated Possible hate related incident or crime? (a) Physical assault Report to the DSL/Headteacher Record on the NYCC Prejudiced Based Incident Reporting Form Take necessary action to prevent recurrence If hate related, report the incident to the police, or report anonymously via Stop Hate UK or Truevision Yes (b) Derogatory name calling Never ignore any derogatory name calling, insults and prejudiced forms of verbal abuse in school or online Explain fully to the perpetrator that verbal prejudice abuse will not be accepted Refer offenders to the DSL/Headteacher Record on the NYCC Prejudiced Based Incident Reporting Form Request agencies to intervene to provide training/strategies depending on the nature of the incident (see section 12) If hate related, report the incident to the police, or report anonymously via Stop Hate UK or Truevision depending on the level and frequency.
+Yes